Guideline 1.2 – FDRS for adults in parenting disputes

 or

 3. there are allegations that there is or has been a risk of family violence.
-The person alleged to be the victim, as a priority FDRS client, and the person who is alleged to be the perpetrator of the family violence are both included in this definition.
+The person alleged to be the victim, as a family law priority client, and the person who is alleged to be the perpetrator of the family violence are both included in this definition.

 Other mandatory requirements